Things to do in South Bank and Waterloo

 Splash out on fine dining, taste a quirky new dish or savour the views from your table at South Bank and Waterloo's eclectic mix of restaurants.

-• Wander through the selection of bars, cafes and restaurants at Gabriel’s Wharf.
+• Explore the selection of bars, cafes and restaurants at Gabriel’s Wharf.

 • Are you seeing a show at the National Theatre?
 It’s home to two restaurants, two cafes and even indoor street-market stalls for a pre-show meal.

-• Take your pick from authentic Polish fare at Mamuśka or Vietnamese treats at Banh Bao Brothers in the Leake Street Arches.
+• Take your pick from authentic Polish fare at Mamuśka or American treats at Passyunk Avenue in the Leake Street Arches.

 Bars for a fun night out in South Bank and Waterloo